-The Illusion series proved that Sega was more than capable of releasing solid licensed titles and, of course, developing seriously fun platformers that, while not directly competing with the Mario series, could impress on their own terms.
+The Illusion series proved that Sega was more than capable of releasing solid licensed titles and, of course, developing seriously solid platformers that, while not in direct competiton with the Mario series, could impress on their own terms.

-The Illusion series, then, stands today as a great consolation for the player.
-The great design of most titles in the series still shines brightly, offering a reassuring cocoon when the world outside and the current videogame industry get a bit too much.
+The Illusion series, then, still stands today as a great consolation for the player.
+The great design of most titles in the series still shines brightly, offering a reassuring cocoon when the world outside and these moments when the current videogame industry get a bit too much.